 Eggless Peanut Butter Banana Bread

 Most of you are aware about my love affair with baking with bananas.
 It is one fruit you will always find easily on my kitchen countertop.
-I love using it in my cakes and breads – it makes it so moist.
-Not to forget it is a great substitute to eggs.
+I love using it in my cakes and bread – it makes it so moist.
+Not to forget it is a great substitute for eggs.
 My husband loves eating peanut butter right out of the jar once in a while.
 It satisfies his post-dinner dessert cravings.
 Ya ya!
 I am sure he is not the only one doing that.
 Who doesn’t like peanut butter?
 I like peanut butter which has the right creamy consistency and the perfect balance of salt in it.
 But I don’t like it so much that I lick it off the jar.
 Since he is the only one doing that, the jar sits on my pantry shelf hardly ever consumed.
 So I thought of putting it to good use before it hits the bin.
-This bread that has the goodness of both banana and PNB.
+This bread that has the best of both banana and PNB.
 This couldn’t get any easier.

 Serves: Makes one 9″x5″ loaf